ministryofjustice/hmpps-alerts-api/architectural_design_record/005-alerts-flattening-data-fix.md

 # ADR005: Prisoner Alerts data flattening implemented as a NOMIS data fix

-## Status: Accepted by Claire Fraiser and Paul Morris from the classic NOMIS team and Darren Betts-Graves
+## Status: Superseded by [ADR008](008-no-historic-alerts-data-fix.md).
+Originally accepted by Claire Fraiser and Paul Morris from the classic NOMIS team and Darren Betts-Graves

 ## Context